morethanbooks/XML-TEI-Bible/documentation/documentation.md

 The order of the number follow in the majority of the cases the order that I have been following encoding the Bible.
 So Jesus is per1 not because I think he is very important, but because he is the first person been mentioned in Matthew (the first book that I encoded).
 Take in considerartion that God is per14.

-To know more about the information that is encoded about each of this entities, read the section about the ontology.
+To know more about the information that is encoded about each of this entities, read the section about the entities.

 #### Grammatical details
 Proper (_Raquel_) and common names (_mujer_) have been disambiguated manually (future work: resolution of pronouns, verbs...).
 The phrase referenced to a entity might contain adjectives (_hija menor_), preposition followed by determinants or other names (_hija de Labán_).
 Neither subordinate adjective phrases (_hija que tuvo en Canaán_) nor determinants (_la mujer_) or possesive pronouns (_hija mío_) are part of the reference to the entity.
 Numbers are part of the resolution because in many cases they create a lexicalized phrase (_24 ancianos_, _12 tribus_).
 In case two proper names are mentioned one after the other referenced to the same person (_dijo a su mujer Rebeca_) both are encoded individually.
 In  general, adjectives not followed by a noun have been not resoluted (_ella era joven_); only in case and adjective was been used as a noun (_el menor_) it has been encoded.